a7b23/Custom-SVM-kernel/README.md

 # Improving Classification Performance of Support Vector Machines via Guided Custom Kernel Search
 This work builds upon the Neural Architecture Search (NAS) technique to find a custom kernel function for the SVM over MNIST dataset.
-1000 samples are used to train the SVM while the reward for the controller is the accuracy over a validation set of 500 samples.
+1000 samples are used to train the SVM while the reward for the RNN controller is the accuracy over a validation set of 500 samples.

 The discovered kernel function is :-
 ```